jimstorch/solame/README.md

 Python 3 wrapper for LAME Encoder library.
 Written for a project using a Raspberry Pi.

 I needed a Python 3 interface to the LAME encorder library; http://lame.sourceforge.net/ that worked on a Raspberry Pi.
 I couldn't find one so I wrote my own using Python's built in Ctypes library.
+It's a mono encoder because my need was a single-pass conference room recorder that created small files.

+## Notes for Raspian

-Notes for Raspian,the Lame library should be installed with:
+The Lame library should be installed with:

     Using ~2,477 kB: